gov-cy/staging-govcy-design-system-docs/src/components/select.md

 </form>
 ```
 ### Hint text
-A ==hint== can help users understand the options, but it is not always necessary.
+A hint can help users understand the options, but it is not always necessary.
 Do not include a hint for straightforward selections.

 *Example*
 <div class="govcy-container govcy-p-4 govcy-br-1 govcy-br-standard govcy-mb-4">